Messere/listal-bot/readme.md

 listal-bot

-  Download all images from listal page.
+  Download all images from Listal page.

 Usage